Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 On April 9, 2018, Israel launched an airstrike against the T4 military base near the desert town of Palmyra that coordinates Iranian-backed militias, killing four Iranian military advisers.
 Russian and Iranian news services reported that two Israeli F-15 warplanes carried out the strike, which a conflict monitor said killed 14 people.

 Iranian forces in Syria launched a barrage of 20 rockets at Israel on May 8, 2018, following U.S. President Donald Trump’s decision to withdraw the U.S. from the Iranian Nuclear deal (JCPOA).
 Some of the rockets were intercepted by Israel’s Iron Dome missile defense system, and some landed in Syrian territory.
 No significant damage or injuries were reported.
 In retaliation, Israeli warplanes struck dozens of Iranian military installations in Syria, effectively destroying nearly all of the Iranian military infrastructure in Syria, according to IDF generals.
-This was the largest Israeli Air Force operation in decades, and 23 Iranians died in the strikes.
+This was the most extensive Israeli Air Force operation in decades, and 23 Iranians died in the strikes.

 Nevertheless, Iran continued to reinforce positions in Syria and seek ways to target Israel.
 In August 2019, for example, Iran planned to launch explosive-laden drones from a luxury villa near Damascus.
 The IDF tracked the arrival of Shi’ite fighters from the Iranian Revolutionary Guard’s Quds force in Damascus.
 The group was spotted on the Syrian side of the Golan Heights on August 22.
 The IDF thwarted the planned attack, discovered the location of the terrorists’ hideout, and destroyed the drones (Ynet, August 25, 2019).